Microservice Discovery Through a Manifest File

 For detailed instructions on how to configure variables, please refer to the documentation of your repository provider.

-Step 6: Configure Your Continuous Integration and Continuous Deployment
+Step 6: Configure Your CI/CD Workflow

 To complete the discovery and update process of your microservices, you need to establish a CI/CD workflow within your repository.
 This workflow will ensure that the system automatically detects and incorporates any changes made to your microservices, significantly reducing manual intervention and potential errors.